 A financial adviser costs nothing if you hire a good one.
 In other words, the advice they give you will actually make it where a financial advisor costs nothing but only equates to better investment gains than you could do yourself, a successful financial plan, and goals.
+Vanguard's research says about 3% per year to your pocket.
+The financial advisor consultation fee is only going to be charged if you don't hire them to do ongoing implementation.
 Typically, advisor fees clients 1% off each account they manage.
 However, rates generally drop as much money is invested.

 Financial advisor cost can seem daunting, especially if you're not sure what you need or how to find the right person for the job.
 However, there are a few things you can keep in mind that will help you get the most out of your financial advisor without breaking the bank.
-First, remember that you don't need to go with the most expensive option.
+First, remember that you don't need to go with the most expensive option for money manager fees although it could be because they are that good.
+You have to do your research.
 There are plenty of great financial advisors out there who charge reasonable rates.
 Second, don't be afraid to negotiate.
 If you feel like you can't afford an advisor's standard rate, see if they're willing to work with you on a lower fee.
 Finally, make sure you're clear about what you want and need from your financial advisor.
 The more specific you are, the easier it will be to find an advisor who can meet your needs without charging an arm and a leg.
 By following these simple tips, you can make sure that financial advisor cost doesn't stand in the way of getting the advice and guidance you need.

 Other questions like this you may want answered: